preco21/nxzr-helper/README.md

 ### Prerequisite

-Assuming you are in WSL + Ubuntu environment, clone the `nxzr-helper` repository right from the WSL.
+Assuming you are within WSL + Ubuntu environment, clone the `nxzr-helper` repository right from the WSL.

 ```shell
 git clone https://github.com/preco21/nxzr-helper.git